zichael-ang/ndbioimage/README.md

 are required to implement the following methods:

 - staticmethod _can_open(path): return True if path can be opened by this reader
-- property ome: reads metadata from file and adds them to an OME object imported from the ome-types library
 - \_\_frame__(self, c, z, t): return the frame at channel=c, z-slice=z, time=t from the file

 Optional methods:
+- get_ome: reads metadata from file and adds them to an OME object imported from the ome-types library
 - open(self): maybe open some file handle
 - close(self): close any file handles